aliyeysides/ng-small-project/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -w` for a JIT (Just-In-Time) dev server.
+Add `--aot` flag for AOT compilation (Ahead-Of-Time).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.
+Use `--flat` to generate in the the current directory.

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project in JIT and `--aot` to build AOT version.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests